DFedReweighting: A Unified Framework for Objective-Oriented Reweighting in Decentralized Federated Learning: Introduction

 \section{Introduction}

-In federated learning (FL), multiple {clients} collaboratively train a machine learning model by performing {local training} and synchronizing their {updates} (gradients or model parameters) with a {central server} (or {parameter server}).
+In federated learning (FL), multiple {clients} collaboratively train a machine learning model by performing {local training} and synchronizing their {updates} (gradients or model parameters) with a {central server}.
 Consequently, clients maintain their raw data locally, thereby preserving data privacy~\cite{mcmahan2017communication,shokri2015privacy}.
-In contrast, decentralized federated learning (DFL), where each client independently executes both local model updates and aggregation without relying on a central server, has recently gained attention~\cite{he2021spreadgnn,he2019central,lalitha2019peer,lalitha2018fully,9563232}.
-A typical DFL system operates iteratively through a \textit{three-stage process} comprising local training, communication, and aggregation~\cite{zhang2024Byzantine, zhang2025distributional}.
-This process repeats over multiple {round}s (also termed {learning round}s or {communication round}s) until convergence, ultimately ensuring that each client obtains an effective local model.
-Although DFL mitigates issues inherent to centralized servers, such as single points of failure~\cite{chen2021robust} and communication bottlenecks~\cite{le2024exploring}, numerous critical challenges persist in DFL~\cite{yuan2024decentralized}.
-Addressing these challenges typically involves developing dedicated algorithms at any of the three stages of the three-stage process in DFL.
-However, we argue that the final aggregation stage, characterized by carefully \textit{target performance metrics} and \textit{customized reweighting strategies}, is sufficient for overcoming these issues.
-In essence, numerous DFL methods—regardless of the specific problems they aim to address—ultimately take effect at the final aggregation stage. \texttt{q-FFL}~\cite{li2019fair,zhao2022dynamic} promotes fairness by modifying the global objective function, a change that directly affects local updates while implicitly inducing reweighted aggregation.
-Similarly, \texttt{FedFV}~\cite{wang2021federated} alleviates gradient conflicts through iterative adjustments to both the direction and magnitude of gradients—constituting another indirect form of reweighted aggregation.
+In contrast, decentralized federated learning (DFL), where each client independently executes both local model updates and aggregation without relying on a central server, has recently gained attention~\cite{he2021spreadgnn,lalitha2018fully}.
+A typical DFL system operates iteratively through a {three-stage process} comprising local training, communication, and aggregation~\cite{zhang2024Byzantine, zhang2025distributional}.
+This process repeats over multiple {round}s until convergence, ultimately ensuring that each client obtains an effective local model that can be deployed in real-world scenarios, such as the Internet of Things~\cite{chellapandi2023federated}, healthcare~\cite{baghersalimi2023decentralized}, etc. Although DFL mitigates issues inherent to centralized FL, such as single point of failure~\cite{chen2021robust} and communication bottlenecks~\cite{le2024exploring}, other critical challenges, e.g., robustness, fairness, communication efficiency, etc., persist in DFL~\cite{yuan2024decentralized}.
+Addressing these challenges typically involves developing dedicated algorithms at any stage of the three-stage (i.e., local computation, communication, local aggregation) process in DFL.
+However, we argue that the final aggregation stage, characterized by {target performance metrics} (TPMs) and {customized reweighting strategies} (CRSs), is sufficient to resolve these issues.
+In essence, numerous DFL methods ultimately take effect at the final aggregation stage regardless of the specific problems they aim to address.
+For example, \texttt{q-FFL}~\cite{li2019fair} promotes fairness by modifying the global objective function, a change that directly affects local updates while implicitly inducing reweighted aggregation.
+Similarly, \texttt{FedFV}~\cite{wang2021federated} alleviates gradient conflicts through iterative adjustments to both the direction and magnitude of gradients, which constitutes another indirect form of reweighted aggregation.